srcspider/nightdragon/README.md

 Creating themes
 ---------------

-You can create a theme via the make:theme order.
+You can create a theme via the `make:theme` order.
 By default this will create an embeded theme.
-Similarly you can create a style in that theme.
+Similarly you can create a style in that theme via `make:style`.

 You may move your theme anywhere if you wish and simply map it in your `environmnet.php` file.
 Typically you want to do this for the main themes in